drpump/AwsEc2DiscordBot/README.md

 2. Setup AWS CLI with ``` aws configure ```
 3. Go to Discord's developer site and setup a bot [here](https://discordapp.com/developers)
 4. Clone this repo into a desired folder
-5. Change the instance ID in bot.py to your desired instance
+5. Set the AWS EC2 instance ID with environment variable 'AWSINSTANCEID'
 6. Set the discord token environment variable with the name 'AWSDISCORDTOKEN'
 7. Set the discord guild id in environment variable 'AWSDISCORDGUILD'
 8. python3 bot.py :)